sanderland/katrain/README.md

 ### Quick Installation for Windows users

-* Currently not available for this pre-release, will be added soon.
+ * See the [releases tab](https://github.com/sanderland/katrain/releases) for pre-built installers.

 ### Installation from source for Windows users

 * Download the repository by clicking the green *Clone or download* on this page and *Download zip*.
 Extract the contents.